victoria22/Retail-Intelligence-Platform/Run_Instructions.md

 3. Use the `online_retail.retail` table
 4. Build visuals for:
    - High-performing products
-   - Sales by country # To be done
+   - Sales by country
-   - Profitability   # To be done
+   - Profitability
 5. Add filters:
    - Year
    - Country